Ewa Da Cruz: Early life and education

-Acting

-She came to the United States to attend the American Academy of Dramatic Arts in New York and graduated in 2004.
-She was then selected to become a member of the American Academy of Dramatic Arts Theatre Company for 2004-2005.
+Da Cruz came to the United States to attend the American Academy of Dramatic Arts in New York and graduated in 2004.
+She was then selected to become a member of the American Academy of Dramatic Arts Theatre Company for 2004 and 2005.

+Career

-She has also appeared in the video "Su Veneno" ("Her Poison") by Aventura.
+Da Cruz has also appeared in the video "Su Veneno" ("Her Poison") by Aventura.
 Since moving to New York, she has appeared in such films as Bella, Kettle of Fish, Sex & Sushi, Dice, Charlie, Abingdon, I Think I Thought, and Dogs Lie.

 She played Vienna Hyatt on CBS's As the World Turns from 2006 to 2010.

-She has also appeared in supporting roles, on such TV shows as Lipstick Jungle, Law & Order: Criminal Intent and Damages.
+Da Cruz also appeared in supporting roles, on such TV shows as Lipstick Jungle, Law & Order: Criminal Intent and Damages.